rmtodd618/monit2monitor-containers/README.md

-* you need to update conf.d/docker-monit and section /var/run/docker-monit/ with your container names filled in earlier
+* you need to update conf.d/docker-monit and section /var/run/docker-monit/ with your container names filled in with names used above